Mastering Construction Estimating: The Ultimate Guide to Accurate Project Budgeting

 These are the factors that influences the scope of the project:

-Available Resources: Available resources refers to the total number of labors, materials, raw materials, time and location of the project.
-With this way, you can estimate what scope you want to set for your project.
+Available Resources: This refers to the available amount of labor, materials, raw materials, composite materials like a fiberglass sheet, as well as the time and location of the project.
+By considering these factors, you can better estimate the scope you want to set for your project.

 ETA: Some clients may put a restriction or some give you free hand for the work.
 If there’s a targeted ETA, then you may want to set the scope accordingly.
 However, if you’ve got a free hand on the time section then you can ignore this section.